-Here’s how it works: You buy 36-month Worthy Bonds for just $10 each.
+Here’s how it works: You buy 36-month Worthy bonds for just $10 each.
 Your money is loaned to small businesses through a peer-to-peer system, also known as P2P lending.
 Small-business owners using this system gain access to capital, and you earn 5% on your investment.

 Not only that, but you can set up an app to make regular, automatic bond purchases, or funnel your spare change into this investment in small increments as you make purchases — which allows you to invest money that you will hardly miss.
 (We’ll explain how that works below.)
-What it means is that we ordinary mortals, with ordinary amounts of money can get in on returns that are usually the domain of rich people.
+What it means is that we ordinary mortals, with ordinary amounts of money, can get in on returns that are usually the domain of wealthier people.

 “We created an alternative way for people to save that not only pays 5% interest but helps support growing businesses across the country,” says Sally Outlaw, founder and CEO of Worthy Financial.
 “Ultimately, I want to help as many people as possible have a more secure financial future.”